What does a dental assistant do?

 Do I need a license or certificate to work as a dental assistant in Oregon?
 If so, how will I go about getting it?

-Although basic dental assisting duties can be performed without a license or certificate, dental assisting graduates who successfully complete state/national written examinations will obtain the credentials needed to perform all of the expanded functions required by most dental employers.
+Although basic dental assisting duties can be performed without a license or certificate, Lane's dental assisting graduates can obtain the credentials needed to perform all of the expanded functions required by most dental employers after successfully completing state/national written examinations.
 This allows the assistant to provide many additional dental services and take needed x-rays.

 Do program graduates get hired in the Eugene/Springfield area and what is the starting wage?